Types Of Ovens (Ultimate Design & Buying Guide)

 Double Oven

 Standard double ovens measure at standard width ranges of 24 to 30 inches.
 They have depth measurements that run on from 22 to 27 inches inclusive of the doors and handles.
-The main difference of a double oven from a standard oven is that it typically stands at over 50 inches in height to account for its double chamber.
+The main difference of a double oven from a standard model, is that it typically stands at over 50 inches in height to account for its double chamber.

 Triple Oven

 Standard triple ovens measure at widths of 24 to 30 inches in measurement.
 They have depths that also stay at 22 to 27 inches including the doors and handles.
-Triple ovens have heights that range from 52 to 70 inches or higher depending on the model purchased.
+Triple units have heights that range from 52 to 70 inches or higher depending on the model purchased.

 Oven Heating Methods